Maryland Court Records

 What Are Maryland Traffic Court Records?

-Maryland traffic court records are records generated from the proceedings of a traffic court in Maryland.
+Maryland traffic court records are records generated in the course of the judicial proceedings of Maryland traffic courts.
 They include legal documents and case files related to moving and non-moving violations under Maryland's Motor Vehicle Code.
-These encompass records related to traffic infractions, misdemeanors, and felonies.
+These generally encompass records related to traffic infractions, misdemeanors, and felonies.

 Are Maryland Traffic Court Records Public Records?

-Under the public access to information law, records of proceedings from traffic court are considered public records and, as such, are available to be reviewed by members of the general public.
+Under the public access to information law, records of proceedings from the state's traffic court are considered public and may be reviewed by members of the public.
 However, traffic records that a court order or the law has restricted are exempt from public disclosure.

 Getting a Traffic Ticket in Maryland

-The officer may include his name, signature, date (of issuance), agency, and ID number, affirming that the document's contents are truthful to the best of his knowledge.
+The officer may include their name, signature, date (of issuance), agency, and ID number, affirming that the document's contents are truthful to the best of their knowledge.
 The defendant may sign before receiving his copies as an acknowledgment of receiving the citation.
-This may not be viewed as an admission of guilt under the law, but the defendant can be arrested if they refuse to do so.
-The defendant may receive two copies with an envelope, one of which is a "Return to Court" copy indicating whether the defendant is requesting a waiver hearing to admit guilt but explain circumstances to the judge or a trial.
+This may not be viewed as an admission of guilt under the law, but the defendant may be arrested if they refuse to do so.
+The defendant may receive two copies with an envelope, one of which is a "Return to Court" copy indicating whether the defendant requests a waiver hearing to admit guilt but explain circumstances to the judge or a trial.
 This may be completed, signed, and sent to the address on the envelope, even if the defendant is paying the ticket.
 The reverse of the defendant's copy may contain information on how to respond to the citation.

 Traffic offenses in Maryland can be infractions, misdemeanors, or felonies, depending on the circumstances.
-An infraction is a violation listed in the Maryland Transportation Article and is considered the least serious.
+An infraction is a violation of the Maryland Transportation Article and is considered the least serious.
 These do not come with jail time.
 A misdemeanor is any violation of the Maryland Transportation Statutes/Laws, unless there is a civil penalty or unless the misdemeanor is increased to a felony.
 These carry the possibility of jail time.
 Felonies are specific violations designated in the Transportation Article, with much higher jail time than misdemeanors.
-Traffic offenses are also designated as either "Payable", " a minor offense not requiring a mandatory court appearance, or "Must Appear" which are major offenses requiring a court appearance.
+In some cases, such as Felony Overspeeding in Maryland, reckless speeding behavior that endangers life or property may elevate the charge from a simple infraction to a criminal felony offense.
+Traffic offenses are also designated as either "Payable", "a minor offense not requiring a mandatory court appearance, or "Must Appear", which are major offenses requiring a court appearance.

 Maryland employs a points-based driving record system.
 Convictions for traffic violations may be reported to the Maryland Motor Vehicle Administration (MVA) and result in points being added to your driving record.
 Accrue 5 points in 2 years, and you may be invited to a conference with the MVA.
 8 points in 2 years may lead to a license suspension.